 Heat wave strikes and you think of last summer's dreadful utility bills, and all those coal-burning plants powering air conditioners and spewing global-warming carbon dioxide.
-Air conditioning represents 22% of an average household's total energy bill, according to the Rocky Mountain Institute.
+Air conditioning represents 22 percent of an average household's total energy bill, according to the Rocky Mountain Institute.
 Aside from running out and buying that new Energy Star air conditioner, here are five quick ways to cool down while minimizing energy use and carbon emissions.

-5) Close blinds and curtains in peak sunlight hours.
+5. Close blinds and curtains in peak sunlight hours.
 Light-colored window treatments can reduce heat indoors by 50 percent.
 For non-PVC blinds and shades, which won't leach toxic phthalates into your air, check out Earth Shade, or special solar shades by Hunter Douglas.

 This article originally appeared in Plenty in June 2008.
-The story was moved to MNN.com in July 2009.
+The story was moved to MNN.com.